Festivals in the West Kootenay bring fun, friendship and smiles

 Festivals in Kalso

-Lovers of blues, jazz, folk, Latin and world music will feel right at home at the Kaslo Jazz Etc. Summer Music Festival.
+Lovers of blues, jazz, folk, Latin and world music will feel right at home at the Kaslo Jazz Etc. Summer Music Festival, now in its thirtieth year.
 Held at Kaslo Bay Park, this weekend festival brings together world-class performers and entertainers showcasing their talents via a unique floating stage.
 Families are welcome and there is a huge range of activities to keep the kids occupied—from playing on the beach and swimming to jugglers and puppet shows.
 Craft beer is on tap, and there is a large selection of food, drink and market vendors on site.

 Scenic photo of wildflowers in foreground, with sun setting in background and bike rider.